OmerGery/Reverse_TicTacToe_WinForms/README.md

 # C# .NET Winforms - Reverse TicTacToe Game
 ### By Omer Gery & Daniel Dolev.

 The Game is implemented by an Object-Oriented Win Form Application in the .NET Framework.

+The Logic ("backend") is implemented in the Logic Project, which produces a dll.

+The UI ("frontend) is implemented in the UI Project , it references the logic dll and produces an exe file.

 There are 2 forms - game settings implemented with the .NET Designer.